drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-In the HQSAR method (Hologram-QSAR, developed by T. Heritage et al.) the structure of a molecule is encoded as a single string of binary numbers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/hqsar-faccb8e7'><i class='fa fa-play' aria-hidden='true'></i></button>In the HQSAR method (Hologram-QSAR, developed by T. Heritage et al.) the structure of a molecule is encoded as a single string of binary numbers.
 The different molecular substructures are expressed in fingerprints that are then hashed into hologram bins and used as descriptors in QSAR models.
 A molecular hologram contains all the possible molecular fragments within a molecule and implicitly encodes 3D structural information.
 The method is somewhat related to the early Free-Wilson approach in which activities are correlated with the presence of various functional groups.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer